-- An extensive review of the Plans has not been completed in over two decades - At the beginning a formal procurement process selected Fidelity Investments, TIAA and AIG (formerly known as VALIC). - Nationally, the retirement financial landscape has changed significantly and substantially over this time - So have personal investment landscape options, strategies and fashions. - The Plan characteristics have evolved over this time - The number of active funds has risen many-fold. - Administration costs have risen substantially. - The project committee will fully review all aspects of plan administration to assure our colleagues of adequacy of plan choice, plan performance, service providers, education, competitive costs and required compliance. - With the assistance of consultants Innovest Portfolio Solutions, Inc.
+- Although the retirement plans are routinely monitored and updated, an extensive refresh of the Plans has not been completed in over two decades - At the (distant) beginning a formal procurement process selected Fidelity Investments, TIAA and AIG (formerly known as VALIC). - Nationally, the retirement financial landscape has changed significantly and substantially over this time - So have personal investment landscape options, strategies and fashions. - The Plan characteristics have evolved over this time - The number of active funds has risen many-fold. - Administration costs have risen substantially. - The project committee fully reviewed all aspects of plan administration to assure our colleagues of adequacy of plan choice, plan performance, service providers, education, competitive costs and required compliance. - With the able assistance of consultants Innovest Portfolio Solutions, LLC.

-Guiding Light & Question
+Guiding Light & Lodestar